 - Istanbul (Practically Forever.)

-- Helsinki (Cold War): Because it was close to the Soviet Union, largely sympathetic to the West, but neutral.
+- Because it was close to the Soviet Union, largely sympathetic to the West, but neutral.
 The Finns were quite aware of their situation, practicing a policy of "bowing to the East in such a way that it could not be seen as mooning the West."

-- Kathmandu (For the last decade or so): With Nepal being sandwiched between the two next likely superpowers, and a strategic prize for either, the capital has become like this.
+- Kathmandu (since about the early 2000s): With Nepal being sandwiched between the two next likely superpowers, and a strategic prize for either, the capital has become like this.
 Sympathetic towards India mostly, but makes sure to keep Beijing in the loop.